aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 If you want to learn more about the differences between the WordPress sites [here][WordPressComparisonLink] is a good article.

-So if you don't want to deal with anything more technical than absolutely necessary than this will work just fine.
+So if you don't want to deal with anything more technical than absolutely necessary then this will work just fine.

 ## GitHub Pages

 [GitHub Pages][GitHubPAgesLink] are a free hosting service that is provided by [GitHub][GitHubLink] for Git repositories hosted on their site.

-This has a little more complexity to setup and will be worth the time.
+This has a little more complexity to set up and will be worth the time.

 Great, but what is GitHub, and what is a Git repository?

 These are great questions!
-Lets go over some basics.
+Let's go over some basics.

-If you already are familiar with these then [jump](#create-github-account) to were all the action starts!
+If you already are familiar with these then [jump](#create-github-account) to where all the action starts!

 ## What is Git

-So lets start with Git, which is a tool to version control files.
+So let's start with Git, which is a tool to version control files.
 These can be any type of files.
 The great thing about this tool is the ability to work in a distributed fashion.
 What this means is that you can work on your project and keep track of all changes on your own computer and synch them back to a remote location, like the GitHub website.

 When you work with your files you keep them in a repository for safe keeping.